Spontaneous Lorentz symmetry violation and topological defects for the Chern-Simons matter vector field: Introduction

+Remarkably many physical effects, in particular topological defects, are conjectured to have a LV origin, and their theoretical developments have been largely worked \cite{Chkareuli,and1,and2,bar,Bazeia,MFerreira,Passos}.
+In fact, in $(1+2)D$ models framework we can observe the presence of topological effects which can be theoretically represented through the vacuum of a $(1+2)D$ model with Chern-Simons photon coupling \cite{jackiw2,jackiw3}.

+Our purpose in this work is to analyse two topological defects that arise from LV originated from non-zero vector vacuum expectation values, namely the domain wall and a stable $(1+2)D$ vortex lines solutions, starting from interacting vector matter field with the $U(1)$ gauge vector field.
+We will discuss the contribution of the Chern-Simons-type terms to asymptotic behaviour of the vector field.

 The outline of the work is the following: In Sec.
-II we consider a nonlinear matter vector field model and we discuss how it can arise in stable formation for vector solitons.
+II we treat the classification of the vacuum manifold defects due to a vector in order to originated LV.
 Sec.
-III is devoted to computing the vortex-lines via Nielsen-Olesen way and verifying the possible solutions and stability.
-In Sec.
-IV we make a study of the mass poles through the propagators obtained and discuss the relations to the vacuum and asymptotic limit of the fields.
+III is devoted to analyse the topological defect domain wall in $(1+2)D$ spacetime.
+Sec.
+IV we study the second topological defect, the vortex lines.
 Finally, in the Conclusion we discuss the results and give perspectives of new approaches to the subject.